Sniffx/BulkMail2-Mod/README.md

   -- Fixed it to work on Solocraft server.

 ## ✨ How to use
--- Click on the "B" icon at the right side of the mailbox (only visible when we are in the Send tab).
+-- Click on the "B" icon at the right side of the Mailbox (only visible when we are in the "Send Mail" tab).

 -- Add a Destination.